 • Post flyers around the area you found the dog.

-• If you can’t keep the dog until the owner is found, locate the shelter in the area you found the dog and take the dog there.
-Please notify us of the shelter you took the dog to so we can monitor the dog.
+• If you can’t keep the dog until owner is found, locate the shelter in the area you found the dog and take the dog there.
+PLEASE notify us of the shelter you took the dog to so we can monitor the dog.

-• If you decide to keep the dog until the owner is found, you can post the dog’s information and pictures on numerous online locations as well as the local newspaper.
+• If you decide to keep the dog until the owner is found, you can post the dog’s information and pictures on Facebook, Instagram, Nextdoor and/or Craigslist.
 We also can put the information on our website if you email us the picture and information.

 • List of online websites:

 • Also if you decide to keep the dog, some local shelters will take down the dog’s information and your information so if the owners show up, they will know where the dog is and they will contact you.